walidelnozahy/cloud/docs/apps/apps-instances.md

 ---
-title: Apps & Instances
+title: Apps and Instances
-menuText: Apps & Instances
+menuText: Apps and Instances
 description: Learn about Serverless Cloud's app and instance concepts.
 menuOrder: 1
 parent: Building Applications
 ---

-# Apps & Instances
+# Apps and Instances

 Serverless Cloud lets developers build in rapid iterations and aims to reduce the feedback loop both while working as a solo-developer or collaborating with colleagues.
 Developing apps with several instances options accelerate the process towards production without sacrificing the processes around CI/CD and testing.